|

 IVF Genetic Carrier Screening

-After choosing my donor, I was told I needed to speak with a genetic specialist before I could move forward with the selected donor.
-So, I quickly scheduled a phone appointment with the specialist to find out what I needed to do next.
+With my donor chosen, the next step was genetic carrier screening.
+I needed to speak with a genetic specialist before moving forward, so I quickly scheduled a phone appointment to find out what came next.

-During the call, the genetic specialist explained what genetic carrier screening is and why it is an important test.
-The carrier screening test examines genetic variants in my genes and those of the donor that could lead to health conditions.
-The results offer information about the chance of having a child with a genetic condition before becoming pregnant.
+During the call, the specialist explained genetic carrier screening and why it matters.
+The test looks at variants in both my genes and the donor’s that could lead to health conditions.
+The results give an idea of the chances of having a child with a genetic condition before pregnancy.
+(If you want to learn more about Genetic Carrier Screening, IVF Australia, CLICK HERE)

-After the call, I spoke with my mum, whose opinion I really value.
-She immediately encouraged me to go for the expanded option to test for as much as possible.
-That settled it—I chose the expanded screening.
+After the call with the specialist, I spoke with my mum, whose opinion I value.
+She encouraged me to go with the expanded option — test for as much as possible.
+That settled it.

-I called the IVF nursing team to share the good news that we had the green light!
-They informed me that I’d soon receive an invoice for the donor sperm purchase of $14,500.
-Once I pay this amount, the donor will officially be mine.
+I called the IVF nursing team to share the good news, and they told me I’d soon receive the invoice for the donor sperm purchase: $14,500.
+Once paid, the donor would officially be mine.

 Similar Posts